-Why Mindful Marketing is still possible and how it can help you thrive
+Why Conscious Marketing is still possible and how it can help you thrive

 If you are reading this, chances are that at least once in your career as a photographer you thought to yourself “I hate marketing, I suck at it, and I just wish I could get someone to do it all for me”.